CJoseFlores/spring-boot-config-doc-maven-plugin/README.md

 |generatedFileName|string|`${project.artifactId}-spring-properties.md`|The name of the generated markdown file.|
 |generatedDocumentationHeader|string|`${project.artifactId} Spring Properties`|The name value for the documentation header (# in markdown).|
 |failBuildOnMissingMetadata|boolean|`true`|Whether or not to fail the build if the 'spring-configuration-metadata' file cannot be loaded, or does not exist.|

+## Artifact Publication
+All artifact are published to maven central.